SharePoint/sp-dev-docs/docs/schema/colorpicker-element-commanduidefinitiontype-complextypeapphostwebfeatures.md

 ms.date: 06/13/2022
 ms.audience: Developer
 ms.topic: reference
-ms.prod: sharepoint
 ms.localizationpriority: medium
 ms.assetid: a1eecc4c-e732-c2ed-2323-1828f69dccbf
 ---

 # ColorPicker element (CommandUIDefinitionType complexType)

 (AppHostWebFeatures)

 > [!NOTE]
 > The string `app` appears as part of or all of some element, attribute, and file names because SharePoint Add-ins were originally called "apps for SharePoint."
 To ensure backward compatibility, the schemas have not been changed.

 ## Element information